mikemiksch/Coding-Challenges/Test Questions/General iOS Questions.md

 * **What’re the 5 lifecycle states of an iOS application?**

-Not running
-Inactive
-Active
-Background
-Suspended
+Not Running, Inactive, Active, Background, Suspended

 * **What can be done in NSOperation that you can’t do in GCD?**